Jill Leberknight – Chair

 For electronic considerations, the Board of Directors requires a valid process be followed for electronic votes.

-- All communication/votes in reference to an electronic vote shall be cc’d to all
+- All communication/votes in reference to an electronic vote shall be sent to all Committee Members

 - Each Committee Member shall cast their vote by 5:00 pm the day after distribution of the electronic consideration